larryx266/basketball-game-predictor/README.md

 make clean to delete 'build' and 'bin' directories

 note: current hash function only gives relatively unique hashes up to 36 letters

+current roadmap: sum aggregates and compare between teams to get predicted winner -> use a linear regression model to better estimate player stats from average